thunderbird89/esf/stories/story-knock-knock.md

 Trump's hands moved as he spoke, emphasizing each point.

 > "Now, Congress.
 We need to brief the leadership.
-Mike Johnson, Chuck Schumer, the intelligence chairs—"
+Mike Johnson, Chuck Schumer, the intelligence chairs - "

 > "Mr. President," HARBINGER interrupted, "I am already initiating contact with all members of Congress, as well as the governments of Portugal, Japan, and other nations fielding Talon assets.
 Simultaneous briefings are more efficient given the time constraints."

 Trump paused, then nodded.

 > "Okay.
 Good.
 That's good.
 You do that.
-But Charlie—" he pointed at General Brown, "—I want our people talking to their people too.
+But Charlie - " he pointed at General Brown, " - I want our people talking to their people too.
 Government to government.
 This isn't just some AI telling everyone what to do.
 This is the United States coordinating with our allies on a defense operation."

 > "Yes, sir.
 I'll have State Department protocols initiated immediately."